Sgoldstino signal at FASER: prospects in searches for supersymmetry: FASER sensitivity to sgoldstino model parameters

 Similar contribution of $\eta'$-mesons are negligible, since their production rate in proton-proton scattering is much lower than that of $\eta$-mesons.
 At higher $\sqrt{F}$ decays of $B$-mesons contribute as well.
 Remarkably, heavier sgoldstinos, up to kaon pair threshold, may become visible at FASER-II, see Fig.\,\ref{fig:PhotonCons2FASER}.

 We found no room to probe this case at the first stage of FASER operation.

 \paragraph{Production in meson decays.
-Flavor violating sgoldstino couplings.} Flavor-violating sgoldstino couplings provide with another alternative mechanism to have a reasonably high sgoldstino production rate while keeping sgoldstinno sufficiently long-lived and dominantly decaying to photons.
+Flavor violating sgoldstino couplings.} Flavor-violating sgoldstino couplings provide with another alternative mechanism to have a reasonably high sgoldstino production rate while {keeping sgoldstino} sufficiently long-lived and dominantly decaying to photons.
 For the first stage of FASER operation only light sgoldstinos can be tested in this way.
-The dominant production is due to $\eta'$-meson decay, see the relevant regions in Fig.\,\ref{fig:PhotonVFASER1}.
+The dominant production is due to $\eta'$ {and K}-meson decay, see the relevant regions in Fig.\,\ref{fig:PhotonVFASER1}.

 For the second stage, FASER-II, the heavy mesons can contribute as well.
 Remarkably, sgoldstinos much heavier than the pion threshold can be probed being produced mostly in beauty meson decays, see Fig.\,\ref{fig:PhotonV1FASER}.